 For example, the builder may be neglectful in sharing crucial updates about material availability, supplier issues, or construction delays.
 They might also fail to request necessary confirmations about design specifications or changes.
 Such actions, or lack thereof, can create significant problems later in the construction process.

-Negative Reviews and Feedback
+Negative Feedback